moorepants/dissertation/physicalparameters.rst

 The rate gyro was mounted on the clamp oriented along the pendulum axis.

-The torsional pendulum was calibrated using a rod with known moment of inertia Figure :ref:`figRod`.
+The torsional pendulum was calibrated using a rod with known moment of inertia Figure :ref:`figRod` (a different rod was used for the Delft and Davis Bicycles).
 A torsional pendulum almost identical to the one used in [Kooijman2006]_ was used to measure the average period :math:`\overline{T}_i` of oscillation of the rear frame at three different orientation angles :math:`\beta_i`, where :math:`i=1`, :math:`2`, :math:`3`, as shown in Figure